GeorgetteTanner/HeteroGenesis/README.md

 -c/--clones : File with clone proportions in format: 'clone name' \t 'fraction’.

--d/--directory : Directory containing outputs of heterogenesis_varincorp.
+-d/--directory : Directory containing outputs of heterogenesis\_varincorp.
 This should be the same as what was provided for the ‘directory’ parameter with heterogenesis_varincorp.

--p/--prefix : Prefix of heterogenesis_varincorp output file names.
+-p/--prefix : Prefix of heterogenesis\_varincorp output file names.
 This should be the same as what was provided for the ‘prefix’ parameter with heterogenesis_varincorp.

+(If the -x option was used in varincorp to process individual chromosoms separately, the vcf an cnv output files must be combined and chromosome names removed from file names before running freqcalc.)

 ## Inputs